Wvrmhat/Machine-Learning-Algorithms/Supervised/KNN/README.md

 If K is too high/too many values, it increases the range and reduces accuracy

 > [!NOTE]
-> Saving the model is very computation heavy especiall with many datapoints
+> Saving the model is very computation heavy especially with many datapoints